-Marjun Pinot Nero Riserva
+Marjun Pinot Nero

 Alto Adige DOC

-- Grapes: Pinot noir
+- grapes: Pinot noir

-- Yield: 55 hl/Hectare
+- yield: 55 hl/Hectare

-- Altitude: 250 – 400 m
+- altitude: 350 – 650 m

-- Soil: calcareous clay and gravelly soils
+- soil: calcareous clay and gravelly soils

-- Climate: extreme interplay between sunny days, influenced by the Mediterranean climate, and cool nights, marked by the cold downslope winds from the surrounding mountains
+- climate: extreme interplay between sunny days, influenced by the Mediterranean climate, and cool nights, marked by the cold downslope winds from the surrounding mountains

 The grapes are handpicked and gently placed into small containers to keep them intact.
 After crushing and destemming, the must and the skins softly slide down to the underlying barrels, where they are cold soaked for four days.
-After two weeks of fermentation the wine is racked off the lees and rests for three days in concrete vats before being transferred to oak barrels called “pieces” (i.e. 228 l barrels).
-After 11 months of aging in the oak barrels, followed by blending in the big oak casks, the finished wine continues to age first in the casks and then in the bottle.
+After two weeks of fermentation the wine is racked off the lees and rests for three days in concrete vats before being transferred to oak barrels called “pièces” (i.e. 228 l barrels).
+After 11 months of aging in the oak barrels, followed by blending in big oak casks, the wine continues to age first in casks and then in the bottle.

-lovely ruby red with a garnet shimmer.
+lovely ruby red with a garnet shimmers

-An enticing nose of wild berries, plum and cherry is enhanced by spicy aromas and followed by a beautiful freshness on the palate, recalling the elevation of the vineyards where the grapes selected for Marjon originate.
+An enticing nose of wild berries, plum and cherry is enhanced by spicy aromas and followed by a beautiful freshness on the palate, recalling the elevation of the vineyards where the grapes selected for Marjun originate.

 This elegant pinot noir displays classy and seductive tannins, underpinned by zesty acidity and a fruity and juicy finale with an evident touch of spice.
 Thanks to its versatility this pinot noir pairs well with any kind of pasta dish with meat, game or mushrooms as well as veal tartare, red meat or wild game.
 Excellent with tasty cheeses as well.

-14,2 % vol
+13.5 % vol

 WATCH THE LAST AWARDS

-|GAMBERO ROSSO||2018||Due Bicchieri|
+|GAMBERO ROSSO||2020||2018||Due Bicchieri|